Assessment

 The exhale ends when you tap.
 No overshooting, no white-knuckling for an extra second, no ambiguous endpoint.

-You leave with a number, a tier from Wanderer to Pulmonaut, and a 14-day program matched to your baseline.
+You leave with a number, a level from Wayfarer to Summiteer, and a single-phase, 10-session program matched to your baseline.

 Under 20s